Do you want to learn how to start a blog?

 By reaching out to them and introducing yourself, you might just find out that they would make a good friend.

-One of the coolest things about starting a new blog is that other successful bloggers love to be helpful.
+One of the coolest things, when you start a blog, is that other successful bloggers love to be helpful.

 If you are not feeling confident, or it’s just not time to connect with bloggers within your niche, that’s OK, at least follow and learn from them.